 South Indian Bank

 The article is not a solicitation to buy, sell in securities or other financial instruments.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates and the author do not accept culpability for losses and/or damages arising based on information in this article.
-The author and his family do not own any shares in the above mentioned stocks.
+The author owns shares in Punjab National Bank.